meggrooms/PyBer_Analysis/README.md

 ### Percentage difference between rural vs. suburban & urban city types
 <img src="https://github.com/meggrooms/PyBer_Analysis/blob/main/Images/%25%20different%20from%20rural.png">
 <BR>
-As you can see from the chart above, while rural cities had far fewer rides & drivers, the average fare per ride/driver is quite a bit higher.
+As you can see from the charts above, while rural cities had far fewer rides & drivers, the average fare per ride/driver is quite a bit higher.
 The same thing happened between suburban & urban average fare per ride/driver.
 <BR>
-I
+I believe this is due to the fact that while rides in rural areas may be fewer, those living in rural communities must travel further to get to their destination.